DanieltheYogi/schoolfinder/README.md

-# NYC School Finder
+# University Club School Finder

-## Watson Hackathon Entry from Havas Worldwide New York - 4-5 May, 2015
+## Cloned from NYCSchoolFinder - Watson Hackathon Entry from Havas Worldwide New York - 4-5 May, 2015

+## NOTE: All technical engineering in this project currently can be attributed entirely to the original NYCSchoolFinder team; this may change in the future and this note will be updated accordingly if/when this occurs.

 ### Links